luiztoscano/spring-boot-kmetrics/README.md

 # spring-boot-kmetrics
 Kafka metrics for Spring Boot Actuator

-Kafka exposes almost the same metrics through JMX, so I created a custom MeterBinder to expose these metrics.
+Kafka exposes almost all consumer and producer metrics through JMX, so this is a custom MeterBinder to expose these metrics.

 I had also created a springboot autoconfigure and starter modules to simplify the usage (you just need to include the starter module dependency to your project).

 ```xml
 <dependency>